- Canary Islands

-Hard Rock Hotel Tenerife is the newest addition in the chain of large hotels in the resort and it's the place to stay in Playa Paraiso if you're also looking for some night time entertainment, as they have theme nights like the popular Children of the '80s night.
+Hard Rock Hotel Tenerife is the newest addition in the chain of big hotels in the resort and it's the place to stay in Playa Paraiso if you're also looking for some nighttime entertainment, as they have theme nights like the popular Children of the '80s night.
 The Hard Rock Hotel has quickly gained a lot of popularity and is now among the most popular luxury hotels in Tenerife, due to its amazing entertainment, exquisite restaurants and top SPA facilities.

 Although the beaches in Playa Paraiso are not the best you'll find in Tenerife, you still have easy access to 3 small beaches: